peeech/file-server/docs/README.md

 * upload file
 * list all uploaded files
 * download file (!headers)
-* serve file as DOM element (!headers) - this has to work as a hcfs Gateway that is content aware
+* serve file as DOM element (!headers) - this has to work as an hcfs Gateway that is content aware to serve proper headers